juergenweb/FrontendForms/README.md

 Example:
-Your password requirements as set in the field configuration of the field "pass" are set to "letter" and "number", which means each password must consists of at least one letter and number.
+Your password requirements as set in the field configuration of the field "pass" are set to "letter" and "number", which means each password must consists of letters and numbers (other types like symbols are not required).
 Passwords that does not fulfill this minimum requirements will be filtered out by the "meetsPasswordConditions" validator before, which will be added by default to every password field.
 So there is no need to add these passwords to the blacklist, because they do not fulfill the requirements at all.